GovStackWorkingGroup/sandbox-usecase-usct-backend/sandbox-demo-builder/use-cases/diy-minikube/readme.md

 # How to deploy USCT use case to minikube

+The use case source code is still under refactoring.
+It is currently located in a different directory.
+Path ./../../use-case-helm/

 ![Arhitecture](images/diy-arcitecture.drawio.png)